mbvgua/citizen-connect-360/README.md

     $ ng serve -o
 ```

-1. Make your changes, commit and push them to your local repository, then submit a Pull Request.
+Finally Make your changes, commit and push them to your local repository, then submit a Pull Request.